The Friday Flapjack

 Despite the BCCI’s constant whingeing and sniping, it looked as though Manohar’s plan – which aimed to carve up world’s cricket’s revenue pie more equitably – was set to go through in April this year.
 Now things look a little uncertain.
 The new governance structure may well pass without incident but it’s easy to get a little paranoid.
 I don’t think the COA / BCCI will rest until India’s full power and wealth has been restored.

 Meanwhile, although the England team aren’t currently playing, there are still some on-field developments to discuss.
-I guess we could discuss the England Lions, who were whitewashed in their ODI series against Sri Lanka A, but it’s all a bit depressing; therefore we’ll focus on the upcoming North versus South game.
+I guess we could discuss the England Lions, who were well beaten in their ODI series against Sri Lanka A, but it’s all a bit depressing; therefore we’ll focus on the upcoming North versus South game.

 It will be interesting to see how Andrew Strauss’s experiment goes.
 Apparently all three England selectors will travel out to watch the game.
 And talking of the selectors why haven’t they all been sacked yet?
 I guess this article, which is the first thing that appears when you Google ‘cricket england selectors’, was just wishful thinking.